edtechhub/kerko-docs.edtechhub.org/README.md

    * `KERKO_ZOTERO_LIBRARY_TYPE`: The type of library on zotero.org (either
      `'user'` for your main personal library, or `'group'` for a group library).

-3. Have EdTechHubLib retrieve your data from zotero.org:
+3. Synchronize data from zotero.org:

    ```bash
    flask kerko sync